starsite/SwiftFM/README.md

 # SwiftFM

 SwiftFM is a Swift framework for the FileMaker Data API.
-It uses modern Swift features like `async/await`, `Codable` type-safe returns, and contains extensive support for `DocC`.
+It uses modern Swift features like `async/await`, `Codable` type-safe returns, and has extensive support for `DocC`.

 This `README.md` is aimed at Swift devs who want to use the Data API in their UIKit and SwiftUI projects.
 Each function shown below is paired with a code example.